Introduction

 TorchInductor: The Universal Compiler

-- Automatic memory planning to minimize allocations
+- Intelligent memory planning to minimize costly data movement.

 The PyTorch 2.0 Compilation Pipeline: How It All Fits Together